 One way to try traditional South Pacific fare and see traditional dancing displays is to attend an “Island Night.”
 Some say the Cook Islanders are the best dancers in Polynesia.
 The Victorians were shocked by their suggestive wigglings, and you might be too!
 There is an island night somewhere on the island most evenings.
-An inexpensive, less “put on for the tourists” option is at the Staircase Restaurant on Thursday nights (see BEST EATS).
+An inexpensive, less “put on for the tourists” option is at the Staircase Restaurant on Thursday nights.

 BEST UNUSUAL ATTRACTIONS

-On a high slope behind Aorangi, about 9km from Avarua.
-It’s the site of an ancient village, and Raymond Pirangi takes tours of the site and its beautiful botanical garden whilst regaling you with ancient tales and legends.
-A traditional umukai lunch is included in the US$15 price tag.
+On a high slope behind Arorangi, about 9km from Avarua, the site of an ancient village.
+The Audley company takes tours of the site and its beautiful botanical garden whilst regaling you with ancient tales and legends.

-Occupies a restored Sunday school building, and houses a display of local arts, crafts, jewellery and a whole host of other things.
-There’s a workshop out back where you can see shell carvings and black pearl jewellery being made.
+Occupies a restored Sunday school building, and houses a display of local arts, crafts, jewelry among a whole host of other things.
+There’s a workshop out back where you can see shell carvings and black pearl jewelry being made.